 The most obvious advantage of software solutions in the finance world is their data processing power.
 Data is often viewed in spreadsheets or multiple systems, and going through all of this data manually can be a big challenge, not to mention the risks involved and error probability.

-Finally, day-to-day client management can also be significantly streamlined with the help of software.
-Predictive analytics can play a big role when it comes to guiding clients to the best opportunities, while other features like CRM can help investment companies identify new client targets.
+Finally, day-to-day customer management can also be significantly streamlined with the help of software.
+Predictive analytics can play a big role when it comes to guiding customers to the best opportunities, while other features like CRM can help investment companies identify new customer targets.

 Katipult: Specialized Software for Capital Markets

-Taking care of all the back-office tasks and much of the data processing, Katipult enables you to focus on servicing your clients instead of handling administrative tasks.
+Taking care of all the back-office tasks and much of the data processing, Katipult enables you to focus on servicing your customers instead of handling administrative tasks.

 Katipult makes it easy to: